Changes to the Universities Superannuation Scheme

 We want our staff to have access to an affordable and sustainable pension which will provide for their retirement.
 A number of pension schemes are available for staff to provide this.

-If you are a member of the Universities Superannuation Scheme (USS) then you are in a hybrid scheme that provides some defined benefits, which promise you a set income for life when you retire, and some defined contribution benefits.
+If you are a member of the Universities Superannuation Scheme (USS) then you are in a hybrid scheme that provides some defined benefits, which promise you a set income for life when you retire, and some which is defined contribution, where contributions are invested in your own savings pot and where you have more flexibility in how you use this at retirement.

 USS Valuation 2020

-This means that the substantial increases timetabled for 1 October 2021, and April 2022, are now off the table – and the 2020 valuation will be concluded with a total combined rate of 31.2%, which is an increase over the current rate and will mean that members’ contributions will rise to 9.8% and employers’ to 21.4%.
-UUK are consulting with employers over this small increase.
+The increases that were timetabled are now off the table – and the 2020 valuation has been concluded with a total combined rate of 31.4%.
+This will mean that members’ contributions will be maintained at 9.8% with employers increasing to 21.6% (previously 21.4%).